 Other Treasure cards (like Go Up a Level cards) are not Items.
-Most of these cards say when they can be played and whether they stay in play or are discarded.
-Go Up a Level cards may be played on yourself or any other player at any time, even during combat.
+Most of these cards say when they can be played, and whether they stay in play or are discarded.
+Go Up a Level cards may be played on yourself or any other player at any time, even during combat, unless a card has a specific rule about when it can be played.
 Discard them once they are played.
-Exception: You cannot play a Go Up a Level card to give a player the winning level!